NeoNova111/Portfolio/README.md

 3. Free Elective Project "Checkout"
 4. 2nd Semester Project

 If you only have time to take a look at one/ or a few of these projects I recommend you to consider my priority list.
-Of course I encourage you to take a look at all of them though ;)
+Of course I still encourage you to take a look at all of them ;)
 ----------
 <a href="https://www.youtube.com/channel/UCJKa8idl7TpF9RqIwFwmBOQ">YouTube</a>
 <a href="https://apandev.itch.io/">Itch.io</a>